Section 108 Study Group

-The Section 108 Study Group was a select committee of copyright experts and library and archives professionals, convened by the Copyright Office and the Library of Congress's National Digital Information Infrastructure and Preservation Program (NDIIPP).
+The Section 108 Study Group was a select committee of copyright experts and library and archives professionals, convened by the United States Copyright Office and the Library of Congress's National Digital Information Infrastructure and Preservation Program (NDIIPP).
 The Study Group was charged with updating Section 108 of the United States Copyright Act—relating to libraries and archives' ability to make copies of copyrighted works available under certain circumstances—for the digital age.
 The Study Group issued a final report in March 2008, outlining proposed changes and updates to Section 108.